- What is personal data?

 When do we share personal data?

 Medipeople are committed to protecting the privacy of our candidates, clients and users of this website and our services.
-We will disclose personal information and sensitive personal information to our clients where it is necessary in order to present a customer to a client or in regard to a contractual agreement involving a customer and a client.
-We may also disclose information to regulatory authorities such as AHPRA or the New Zealand Medical Council where necessary as well as to other service providers such as Fit2Work or payroll companies to provide services to our customers and ensure service reliability.
+We will disclose personal information and sensitive personal information of our candidates to our clients where it is helpful in order to present a candidate to a client or in regard to a work arrangement involving a customer and a client.
+If we think it will help us in our recruitment efforts we may upload your personal information and sensitive personal information to a client’s management system (e.g. Litmus).
+We may also disclose information to regulatory authorities such as AHPRA or the New Zealand Medical Council where necessary as well as to other service providers such as Fit2Work, travel agencies, airline companies, hire car companies, accommodation providers/platforms or payroll companies to provide services to our customers and ensure service reliability.
+We share your information as derived from your usage of our website and online advertisements with google and their analytics & advertisement partners when you visit our website or interact with our advertisements.
+We may also share your personal information with Google and/or Facebook for advertising purposes.
 Information is shared as directly as possible with the responsible person at a third party, typically electronically but where necessary in paper form.

 We may disclose your personal information for the purposes for which it is primarily held or for a related secondary purpose and in some cases we may only disclose information with your consent.